Keto Cycling: Smart Strategy or Setback?

 Furthermore, frequent carb intake during keto cycling may increase oxidative stress and inflammation.

 Research published in Sports highlights, “Compared to glucose oxidation, fat-centered oxidation involves producing less reactive oxygen species during the process.
-Excessive free radicals and chronic inflammation are harmful to mitochondria, muscular cells, and whole-body health.”
+Excessive free radicals and chronic inflammation are harmful to mitochondria, muscular cells, and whole-body health.”1

-Inflammation can disrupt insulin regulation, leading to hormonal imbalances and an increased risk of insulin resistance
+Inflammation can disrupt insulin regulation, leading to hormonal imbalances and an increased risk of insulin resistance.

 As a result, regular keto cycling can trigger blood sugar fluctuations, heightened cravings, and energy crashes, which can ultimately undermine the effectiveness of the diet and make it harder to maintain long-term success.